brotSchimmelt/websec/README.md

 # WebSec - Shop

 This is a short summary of the most important points of the documentation for the WebSec Shop.
-The docker environment and the test environment (Vagrant) are described in separat README files.
+The Docker environment and the test environment (Vagrant) are described in separat README files.

 ## Installation and Setup

-1. Setup the docker environment with the ```setup_docker.sh``` script or follow the steps described in the docker README manually.
+1. Setup the Docker environment with the ```setup_docker.sh``` script or follow the steps described in the Docker README manually.

 2. Login with the default admin user:
 - **user** ```administrator```